-In Italy, in the year 1877, that of Giuseppe di Rovasenda (1824-1913) wrote "Saggio di Ampelografia Universale", in which 3,666 grape varieties from the world's largest collection of grapes at Turin in Piedmont are described.
-In German-speaking countries, Hermann Goethe (1837-1911) culminated in the publication of his second edition of the Handbook of Ampelography in 1887.
-At the beginning of the 20th century, the seven-volume work "Ampélographie" was crowned by the two French ampelographers Victor Vermorel (1848-1927) and Pierre Viala (1859-1936) published.
-In it, several French authors describe the previously known European grape varieties, with around 24,000 grape varieties and their associated synonyms, Although not perfect, this work is still the most comprehensive standard work on traditional grape varieties in Europe.
-The book published in 2012 “ Wine Grapes "(Jancis Robinson, José Vouillamoz, Julia Harding ) is now considered the standard work.
+In Italy, Giuseppe di Rovasenda (1824-1913) wrote "Saggio di Ampelografia Universale", in which 3,666 grape varieties from the world's largest collection of grape varieties near Turin in Piedmont are described.
+Hermann set in the German-speaking countries Goethe (1837-1911) culminated with the publication of his second edition of the Handbook for Ampelography in 1887.
+To crown this ampelographic epoch, the seven-volume work "Ampélographie - Traité général de viticulture" by the two French ampelographers Victor was at the beginning of the 20th century Vermorel (1848-1927) and Pierre Viala (1859-1936) published.
+In it, the previously known European grape varieties with around 24,000 grape variety names and their assigned synonyms with 570 mostly colored plates and numerous illustrations (four of these plates or grape variety pictures are shown below).
+The book published in 2012 “ Wine grapes "(Jancis Robinson, José Vouillamoz, Julia Harding ) is considered the standard work today.